 March 05, 2021 5 min read

-Chronic inflammation is linked to some of the most pressing health conditions affecting Americans—cancer, obesity, diabetes, and arthritis.
-Eating inflammatory foods will only exacerbate pain disorders and conditions.
-However, with an eye on what you’re eating, reducing and eliminating inflammatory foods from your diet, you can be well on your way to a feeling better and leading a healthy life.
+A critical function of the body is to support healthy inflammation.
+Some foods are known to not support this function.
+However, with an eye on what you’re eating, reducing and eliminating certain foods from your diet, you can be well on your way to a feeling better and leading a healthy life.

-Health experts agree the following foods and ingredients are culprits in causing inflammation and should be avoided:
+Health experts agree the following foods and ingredients are culprits and should be avoided:

 Put this one at the top of the list.
 Processed, packaged, and prepared foods that fill the grocery store aisles are generally filled with preservatives, food additives, sugars and artificial sweeteners like high fructose corn syrup, and oils with trans-fat, all of which are highly inflammatory.